-The implementation rules are promulgated in accordance with Article 57 of the Labor Pension Act (hereinafter referred to as the "Act").
+The Rules are prescribed in accordance with Article 57 of the Labor Pension Act (here-in-after referred to as the Act).

 Those that are already participating in labor insurance or employment insurance are waived from completing the Application, and a serial number will be issued by the Bureau.

-- Transportation industries: cargo transportation permit or related identification documents.
+4. Transportation industries cargo transportation permit or related identification documents.

-- All other firms: permits or documentation provided by industry supervisory bodies.
+8. All other business entities: permits or documentation provided by industry supervisory bodies.

 Those who cannot obtain the required documentations for the items in the preceding paragraph shall alternatively submit tax deduction records or use generalized and standardized receipts in applying.

-For responsible persons submitting copies of national identification cards in accordance with Paragraph 1 of this Article, non-citizens may submit copies of their residence permits or passports as an alternative.
+For responsible persons submitting copies of national identification cards in accordance with Paragraph 1, non-citizens may submit copies of their residence permits or passports as an alternative.

 Should any changes occur in the following, the employer must apply to the Bureau within thirty days:

-- Changes in the name, registered address or contact address of the firm.
+1. Changes in the name, registered address or contact address of the business entity.

 Should the necessary changes fail to be made in accordance with the previous paragraph, the Bureau shall directly make the necessary changes in accordance to the insuring unit of the labor insurance or employment insurance.